 "The '92 nor'easter was a lot worse, and we've had a couple of blizzards that were worse than Irene," Dzuiba said.
 "There was a lot more planning for it, because we had a lot more warning."

 Mayor Schneider said the coordination between all borough departments was good, especially when it came time for the city to for residents.

 "The level of cooperation between all the different agencies was outstanding," Mayor Schneider said.

 A shelter was opened at Long Branch Middle School and hundreds of residents went there to escape their homes, most of which were located in flood-prone areas and near the oceanfront.

 Mayor Schneider said all those who took shelter were "in good spirits," and said he even remembers children watching cartoons to pass the time.

-When the actual hurricane hit, hundreds of residents lost power, trees were knocked down and streets were flooded.
+When the actual hurricane hit, hundreds of residents lost power, and streets were flooded.
 But the area that received the most damage was an apartment complex on the corner of Howland Avenue and Ocean Boulevard that had its roof torn off.

 At the time it was thought that a small tornado touched down, but Mayor Schneider said it was likely a "microburst."

 "I remember following the path it took and you could see exactly where it hit," Mayor Schneider said.
 "It came right off the ocean and hit the apartment complex."